 - growth mindset

-Our department is currently supported by three federal personnel preparation grants that provide CDS students with small group specialized instruction and clinical experiences, tuition remission, conference travel, and book allowances.
+Our department is currently supported by multiple federal personnel preparation and research grants that provide CDS students with small group specialized instruction and clinical experiences, tuition remission, conference travel, and book allowances.

 - One of these grants focus on training SJSU students to provide services in special populations, persons who use augmentative and alternative communication.